 Some outlook errors occur because of Cache Exchange mode which should not be enabled.
 Sometimes a few items such as email, contacts, etc. go missing due to the synchronization problem.
 The synchronization issue affects every version of the Outlook application.

-What are the best solutions to solve synchronization issues between OST and Exchange servers?
+What are the best solutions to solve synchronization Issues Between OST and Exchange Server?

 OST Integrity check tool